 2.4.1 disclosure of confidential information in violation of City or State law; conviction of a felony, crime of violence, offense involving moral turpitude, or any plea of nolo contendre or Alford plea thereto; or

-2.4.2 more than three unexcused absences from meetings in one year.
+2.4.2 More than three unexcused absences from meetings in one year; or

+2.4.3 Disrespectful or disruptive behavior that makes members feel unsafe to attend or participate in meetings or events

 2.5 Any member who has three unexcused absences within one calendar year will be advised in writing of his or her attendance record and will be asked to become an active member or resign from the Committee.
-If the member does not resume attending meetings, the Chair will notify the City Council Committee responsible for oversight of the Citizen Police Advisory Committee of the lack of member attendance.
+If the member does not resume attending meetings, the Chair will notify the City Council Committee responsible for oversight of the Committee of the lack of member attendance.

 2.6 Removal of any member shall require a majority vote of the members.